-Approves the May Revision request, revised from the Governor's Budget, of a projected 3.6 percent increase to CalWORKs Maximum Aid Payment (MAP) levels, effective October 1, 2023, with an estimated cost of \$111.2 million in 2023-24.
+- Approves the May Revision request, revised from the Governor's Budget, of a projected 3.6 percent increase to CalWORKs Maximum Aid Payment (MAP) levels, effective October 1, 2023, with an estimated cost of \$111.2 million in 2023-24.
 These increased costs are funded entirely by the Child Poverty and Family Supplemental Support Subaccount of the 1991 Local Revenue Fund.
-MAP levels today remain for most families under 50 percent of the Federal Poverty Level, known as "deep poverty" when accounting for actual family size.

-- Approves the CalWORKs AB 85 Maximum Aid Payment Increase May Revision Request as described above, with Trailer Bill Language removing parts of WIC 11450.027 that make the ten percent grant increase that took effect on October 1, 2022 short-term and subject to a cut on September 30, 2024.
+MAP levels today remain for most families under 50 percent of the Federal Poverty Level, known as "deep poverty" when accounting for actual family size. - Approves the CalWORKs AB 85 Maximum Aid Payment Increase May Revision Request as described above, with Trailer Bill Language removing parts of WIC 11450.027 that make the ten percent grant increase that took effect on October 1, 2022 short-term and subject to a cut on September 30, 2024.
 This change assures the \$500 million General Fund in continued CalWORKs grants support that would have otherwise been in jeopardy under current law.
-Additionally requires the display on grants against federal poverty levels to account for households where the Assistance Unit does not account for all the people in the family, which applies to 60 percent of CalWORKs households. - Approves a reversion of \$288 million General Fund from the 2021-22 CalWORKs Single Allocation, which is \$8 million more than the Governor's May Revision reversion proposal. - Approves the CalWORKs Federal Compliance and New Policy Support for Domestic Abuse Survivors Governor's Budget Change Proposal. - Approves the CalWORKs: Pregnancy and Homeless Assistance (SB 1083) Governor's Budget Change Proposal. - Rejects the CalWORKs Unrelated Adult Disclosure Requirements Governor's Budget Trailer Bill Language. - Adopts the Home Visiting Program (HVP) Pregnancy Eligibility Alignment Governor's Budget Trailer Bill Language. - Adopts the Reminder Notice for CalWORKs Redetermination Governor's Budget Trailer Bill Language. - Adopts a modified version of the Guaranteed Income Pilot Program May Revision Governor's Trailer Bill Language requiring that the pilot's evaluation also include, to the extent feasible within existing resources and evaluation design, the applicability of the lessons learned from the pilot program for the state's CalWORKs program, with the objective of reaching the goals of improved outcomes for families and children living in poverty. - Adopts Supplemental Report Language requesting a comprehensive estimate on the cost to change the name of the CalWORKs program to CalFamilies, to be submitted to the Legislature as soon as is practicable, at a date to be agreed upon in the final language.
+Additionally requires the display on grants against federal poverty levels to account for households where the Assistance Unit does not account for all the people in the family, which applies to 60 percent of CalWORKs households. - Approves a reversion of \$288 million General Fund from the 2021-22 CalWORKs Single Allocation, which is \$8 million more than the Governor's May Revision reversion proposal. - Approves the CalWORKs Federal Compliance and New Policy Support for Domestic Abuse Survivors Governor's Budget Change Proposal. - Approves the CalWORKs: Pregnancy and Homeless Assistance (SB 1083) Governor's Budget Change Proposal. - Rejects the CalWORKs Unrelated Adult Disclosure Requirements Governor's Budget Trailer Bill Language. - Adopts the Home Visiting Program (HVP) Pregnancy Eligibility Alignment Governor's Budget Trailer Bill Language. - Adopts the Reminder Notice for CalWORKs Redetermination Governor's Budget Trailer Bill Language. - Adopts a modified version of the Guaranteed Income Pilot Program May Revision Governor's Trailer Bill Language requiring that the pilot's evaluation also include, to the extent feasible within existing resources and evaluation design, the applicability of the lessons learned from the pilot program for the state's CalWORKs program, with the objective of reaching the goals of improved outcomes for families and children living in poverty.

-- Adopts Supplemental Report Language requesting sharing of information about the needs and barriers of CalWORKs recipients and program statistics, including reporting on the take-up rate vis a vis county poverty levels and child poverty levels, percentage of caseload without a high school diploma or GED, and estimated need for versus use of mental health services, substance abuse services, and domestic violence services.
-This language is adopted with the understanding that it will conform to what information CDSS can provide within existing resources. - Approves the Victims of Abuse Waiver (AB 2277) January Proposal. - Approves the CalWORKs Family Reunification Automation and County Administration Funding May Revision Request.
+- Adopts Supplemental Report Language requesting a comprehensive estimate on the cost to change the name of the CalWORKs program, to be submitted to the Legislature by March 1, 2024, with preliminary information provided by the Legislature as early as possible in the fall of 2024. - Adopts Supplemental Report Language requesting sharing of information about the needs and barriers of CalWORKs recipients and program statistics, including reporting on the take-up rate, which is intended to capture the number of eligible families enrolled in the program against the number of eligible families estimated in the population, percentage of caseload without a high school diploma or GED, and the number of people and households receiving supportive services.
+CDSS will provide the information on at least an annual basis, starting February 1, 2024. - Approves the Victims of Abuse Waiver (AB 2277) January Proposal. - Approves the CalWORKs Family Reunification Automation and County Administration Funding May Revision Request.